Along Sycamore Creek in the Pine Mountain

 in a pair of turgid pods ("horns") point down at maturity and have many,

 long-haired seeds inside.
-Green pods exude milky sap.
+Green pods also exude milky sap when damaged.

 UNARMED.
 No spines or thorns, however the sap is likely toxic.